karayabin/universe-snapshot/universe/Ling/Light_Realist/personal/mydoc/pages/list-action-handler-conception-notes.md

 - a js action: a js callable which handles the action of the button, including fetching/processing the data from a server if required.
             This callable is triggered when the button is clicked.
-- the button: which is just the html of the button
+- the button: which is just the html of the button.
+This is handled by a renderer.

 - the execute part:  this is optional and is only used if the "list action handler" needs the help of a php server.
         If that's the case, the execute part is the php code that does the job and return the appropriate response.

 Rather than implementing this from scratch on your own, we have some tools to help you with the implementation.